yandex-cloud/docs/en/_qa/compute/licensing.md

 #### Can I deploy my own Windows Server licenses in {{ compute-name }}? {#custom-windows-server}

-No. You currently can't deploy your own Windows Server licenses.
+You can deploy your own Windows Server licenses using your own images and adhering to the licensing requirements.

-#### Does License Mobility cover Windows Server? {#lm-windows-server}

-No. According to the terms of use for Microsoft products, License Mobility does not extend to Windows Server operating systems.

 {% endif %}